3 Payment Methods You Should Start Accepting Now

 Build your e-commerce solution with our E-Commerce API

 With Square’s API for E-Commerce, you can use Square to accept online payments on your own self-hosted, fully developed website.
 By seamlessly integrating your website with Square, you can grow both your online and offline businesses together with one partner, and from one convenient dashboard.
 Square’s API for E-Commerce also makes PCI compliance easy.
-Because customer credit card information never touches your website, you don’t need to worry or complete a single PCI DSS checklist to make sure you’re PCI compliant.
+Square takes on the burden of staying PCI compliant.
+No checklists, assessments, or audits required.

 Manually enter transactions in the Square Point of Sale app